EatMyHitzz/Windows-Deployment-Script/README.md

 - Preffered wallpaper (upload image to the "images" folder and change the variable at the top of the script)
 - PDF file with useful information about your company/product
 - Shortcut to website

+# E-mail specification
+- The script will e-mail the hardware information to a specified e-mailaddress, containing usefull information like OS/CPU/GPU/RAM/Serial/Manufacturer